 - WEB – If you want to check stats for your website then click here.

-- APPS – This option is for app owners who wants to check the stats of their apps.
+- APPS – This option is for app owners who want to check the statistics of their apps.

 For now, we are here to check website stats, so click on the WEB and come to the next step.

 In this last step, you have to enter your website details.

 Website name – You can fill up anything you want.

 Website URL – Enter your URL with Http/Https.